• Skip to primary navigation

 Storage

-Store this spice recipe in an airtight container for up to six months in a cool dry pantry or spice cabinet.
+Store this spice recipe in an airtight container for up to twelve months in a cool dry pantry or spice cabinet.
 Do not refrigerate or freeze the spice mix because moisture affects the texture and flavor of the spices mix.

 putting the spice jar lid on top